runthefun/docs/pages/index.md

 #### **Adding Functionality to Assets**

 Behaviors are modular pieces of visual logic that can add different types of functionality to components in your world.
-You can code your own, or use existing no-code blocks from V2’s library.
+You can code your own, or use existing no-code blocks from awe’s library.
 For example:

 * Click “**Logic**” in the left-hand column to browse prebuilt logic, then scroll down (or use the search box) to find the “**Spin**” Behavior, then click-and-drag that onto the “**Mesh**” you added into your scene.
 The mesh will begin to spin.